-The National Association of Lutheran Interim Pastors' basic education curriculum is designed for clergy and lay professionals to introduce participants to the practice of intentional interim ministry.
-Although focusing on Lutheran theology and polity, the event is open to all lay leaders and clergy desiring and/or called to this special ministry in congregations during a pastoral transition.
+The NALIP Basic Education curriculum is designed for clergy and lay professionals to introduce participants to the practice of intentional interim ministry.
+Although focusing on Lutheran theology and polity, the event is open to all lay leaders and clergy desiring or called to this special ministry in congregations during a pastoral transition.

-This course is designed in three phases (Planting, Cultivating and Harvesting) that cover a period of about six months.
+This course is designed in three phases (Planting, Cultivating and Harvesting), covering a period of about six months.

 Phase I (Planting) is a residential week focusing on the theory, theology, leadership skills and congregational systems related to intentional interim ministry.
 We examine the interim journey through scenarios (propositional learning) including the dynamics of entry, pre-entry, stages and tasks of the congregation, emotional systems, conflict, grief, power structures, and leadership skills necessary to lead the congregation, and exiting/closure issues.

 Phase III (Harvesting) is the second residential week at Mt.
-Olivet Retreat Center in Farmington, MN, May 4-8 2015 in which through a group process you will share one of your critical incident reports, review material learned in Phase I, and learn more about the dynamics of congregations in pastoral transition, and your leadership skills and needs.
+Olivet Retreat Center in Farmington, Minn., (May 20-24, 2020) in which through a group process you will share one of your critical incident reports, review material learned in Phase I, and learn more about the dynamics of congregations in pastoral transition, and your leadership skills and needs.
 You will also discuss the biblical and theological connections in this special ministry as specifically related to the Lutheran church.

 Maximum Enrollment: 25